sadence/open-roaming/README.md

 ### Installation and configuration

 You must begin by cloning the project / copying the files.
+If you're using a VM snapshot provided by us, it will be in `/opt`.
 The following procedure will install a freeradius server, a radsecproxy and a bind server, as well as other tools required.
 It will then configure them.

 ##### Ansible Installation